 Helianthus Annuus Seed Oil (Sunflower Seed Oil): Better than Olive Oil?

-).
+And that’s not all that sunflower seed oil is good for.
+It’s an emollient and occlusive agent that has about 60% linoleic acid, which hydrates skin by being incorporated into skin lipids and protecting hair from transepidermical water loss (TEWL) (British Journal of Dermatology).
 In fact, it might even be better than olive oil.
 A study on adult volunteers found that rubbing olive oil on their skin damaged the skin barrier and caused mild erythema in both patients who did and did not have a history of contact dermatitis.
-Meanwhile, sunflower seed oil preserved the skin barrier, didn’t cause erythema, and improved hydration (Pediatric Dermatology
+Meanwhile, sunflower seed oil preserved the skin barrier, didn’t cause erythema, and improved hydration (Pediatric Dermatology).

 Personal Use and Opinion

 Dermatude Active Hydra Booster Facial Cream is a thick and soothing cream.
 It has a pleasant, almost floral scent.
 It takes a while to absorb into skin, but not too long.
 While the company recommends using this day and night, given the thickness and feeling on skin, I’d say this might be better as a regular night cream or a day and night cream for someone who suffers from very dry skin.
 Since it doesn’t have sunscreen you’d have to layer another product overtop and those with normal to oily skin may find that it leaves them a bit oily in the daytime.

 Dermatude Active Hydra Booster Facial Cream is a great moisturizing night cream or a day and night cream for those with very dry skin.
 With plenty of moisturizers including those not mentioned about like Shea butter, this promises to restores your skin’s hydration.
 It was very thick and definitely moisturizing and if you’re looking for something to keep skin soft, this should do the trick.